Foreign relations of Yemen: Arab–Israeli conflict

 Yemen has usually followed mainstream Arab positions on Arab–Israel issues, and its geographic distance from the conflict and lack of political clout make it a minor player in the peace process.
 Yemen has not established any bilateral mechanism for diplomatic or commercial contacts with Israel.
 The Yemeni Jewish community (300 members) continues to dwindle, as many of its members emigrated to Israel decades ago.
 On December 11, 2008, Moshe Nahari, a Jewish teacher, was murdered in a market in Raidah, home to one of the last Jewish communities in Yemen.
 After the attack, President Saleh pledged to relocate Yemeni Jews to the capital.

 Yemen supports the Arab Peace Initiative, which calls for Israel's full withdrawal from all occupied territories and the establishment of a Palestinian state in the West Bank and Gaza Strip in exchange for full normalization of relations with all Arab states in the region.
 In the spring of 2008, President Saleh attempted to broker a reconciliation agreement between the competing Palestinian factions Hamas and Fatah.
-During a March meeting in Sana'a, Palestinian representatives from both groups signed a declaration (the Sana'a Declaration) calling for the creation of a national unity government, but the talks fell apart over the issue of Hamas's role in a unified Palestinian Authority.
+During a March meeting in Sanaa, Palestinian representatives from both groups signed a declaration (the Sanaa Declaration) calling for the creation of a national unity government, but the talks fell apart over the issue of Hamas's role in a unified Palestinian Authority.